pgailinas/videoqa-representation-comparison/docs/07_Run_Representation_VideoQA.md

 ### Interaction Fusion Classifier

-Interaction Fusion extends the basic Fusion MLP by explicitly modeling relationships between the projected video and text embeddings using their difference and elementwise product.
+Interaction Fusion extends the basic Fusion MLP by explicitly modeling relationships between the projected video and text representations using their difference and elementwise product.
 These interaction features encode agreement and disagreement between the projected video and text representations, providing richer information for classification.

 **Fusion**